1995 Alabama Crimson Tide football team: LSU

-Early in the fourth quarter, Deshea Townsend delivered a game-changing interception, snatching a Jamie Howard pass and returning it 17 yards deep into LSU territory.
-Moments later, Dennis Riddle powered through for a 2-yard touchdown run—the clutch score that sealed Alabama’s hard-fought 10–3 victory.
+After missing two field-goal attempts in the third quarter, Alabama finally capitalized on a turnover when Deshea Townsend delivered a game-changing interception, snatching a Jamie Howard pass and returning it 17 yards deep into LSU territory.
+Moments later, Riddle powered through for a 2-yard touchdown run, giving Alabama its first lead of the game and providing the clutch score that sealed the Crimson Tide’s hard-fought 10–3 victory.